canalplus/rx-player/src/core/segment_sinks/README.md

 in the code of the RxPlayer.

-The interface through which the RxPlayer's code push segment is called the `SegmentBuffer`, it comes on top of the buffer implementation (regardless if it comes from native `SourceBuffer` objects or if it is a custom one).
+The interface through which the RxPlayer's code push segment is called the `SegmentSink`, it comes on top of the buffer implementation (regardless if it comes from native `SourceBuffer` objects or if it is a custom one).

-A `SegmentBuffer` is defined for a type of media (e.g. "video", "audio", "text"...) they are defined in the `src/core/segment_sinks/implementations` directory.
+A `SegmentSink` is defined for a type of media (e.g. "video", "audio", "text"...) they are defined in the `src/core/segment_sinks/implementations` directory.